 Source: Processed data, 2020

-Table 3 depicts the mean score of 4,05 for the responses of the organizations that are used as research to the questions asked about measuring financial reporting.
-The mean score lies between range 4 (agree) and 5 (strongly agree).
-This indicates that generally, organizational cultures within sample organizations in this research have effect the preparation of financial statements.
+Table 3 shows that a mean score of 4,05 was obtained from the organizations' responses in this research regarding the measurement of financial reporting.
+The mean score lies between the range 4 (agree) and 5 (strongly agree).
+Generally, this depicts that organizational cultures have an effect on the preparation of financial statements.

 Verificative Analysis

-Prior to the data analysis, a test was done to the data obtained.
-This test was done by two steps.
-The first step was to do a validity test to every question.
-After the validity test was done, then reliability test was applied and so was the normality test.
+Prior to the data analysis, a test involving two steps was carried out.
+The first step was to perform a validity test on every question.
+After which the reliability test was applied, followed by the normality test.

 Validity Test

-The validity test was used to perceive the validity of the measuring tools prepared and the result will be showed by an index that reflects how far a measuring tool gauges what needs to be measured.
+This test was used to determine the validity of the measuring tools, and the outcome was determined by an index that reflects the extent of the gauges that need to be measured.

-Table 4.
-The Results of the Organizational Culture Validity Test
+Table 4: The Results from the Organizational Culture Validity Test